 The CalWORKs child care program is three different stages with Stage I administered by County Welfare Departments and Stages 2 and 3 administered by the California Department of Education.
 Without child care subsidies, low income working parents are unable to obtain employment, are forced to quit their jobs, or put their children in substandard care which impacts children's future and our communities' viability.
 Without adequate investment in child care infrastructure, providers and parents lack the support necessary for a strong system.
-Therefore, the County is advocating for sufficient funding to increase the quality and quantity of child care slots, reimbursement rates, and infrastructure.

-Support maintaining or increasing ed-State funding for quality and quantity of child care slots, subsidies, reimbursement rates, slotsinfrastructure, and support services to align with current programming and trends in early care and education.
+Support maintaining or increasing State funding for quality and quantity of child care slots, subsidies, reimbursement rates, infrastructure, and support services to align with current programming and trends in early care and education.

 Researchers and economists have documented that high quality early care and education offers a high return on investment (\$4.00 to \$17.00/per dollar spent), especially for children with risk factors.
-Reductions in ivenile crime, teen pregnancy, high school drop-out rates and intervention services are well-documented for children who attended such programs.
+Reductions in juvenile crime, teen pregnancy, high school drop-out rates and intervention services are well-documented for children who attended such programs.
 Additionally, the child care industry contributes significantly to the local economy both in their workforce, and the ability for parents to be gainfully employed.
 Therefore, providing children with a strong start can counteract the negative implications of disadvantaged environments.